-NOTE 12 - Leases and Subscriptions Payable
+NOTE 10 - Leases and Subscriptions Payable

 The University leases certain assets from various third parties.
 The assets leased include equipment, buildings, and vehicles.
-Payments are generally fixed monthly with the exception of one equipment lease with fixed monthly payments that increase by 2% each year.
+Payments are generally fixed monthly, with the exception of one equipment lease with fixed monthly payments that increase by 2% each year.
 Lease terms range from three years for vehicles, five years for equipment, and two to three years for buildings.

-Future principal and interest payment requirements related to the lease liability on June 30, 2023, are illustrated in the following schedule.
+Principal and interest payment requirements related to the lease liabilities on June 30, 2024, and June 30, 2023, are illustrated in the following schedules.